Electrical, Robotics & Automation Technology Program Overview

 Electrical, Robotics & Automation Courses at UTI’s Atlanta Campus

 You can train to diagnose and repair the electrical and automated systems that drive today’s industries.
 Our courses focus directly on technical skills, so you won’t have to take unrelated general education classes.
-They include:
+The courses we offer include the following:

 - Introduction to Technical Trades